-Figure (8) shows the consultants' opinions on the impact of YFSRR.
+Figure (7) shows the consultants' opinions on the impact of YFSRR.
 Of those surveyed, 89% rated it as good, 4% as weak and 7% did not answer.

-Figure 8 Shows the Consultants' Opinion on the Impact of YFSRRP
+Figure 7 Shows the Consultants' Opinion on the Impact of YFSRRP

-Figure (9) shows the social issues that might be affecting the YFSRRP Animal Health subprojects.
-During the workshop, 36% of participants stated that there was a lack of awareness among the community, 24% of the participants did not know the answer, 18% mentioned they needed to target the entire community, 16% of the participants stated that customs and traditional norms restrict their participation, and 7% of the participants said that women participation is weak.
+Figure (8) shows the social issues that might be affecting the YFSRRP Animal Health subprojects.
+During the workshop, 36% of participants stated that there was a lack of awareness among the community about important of animal health, 24% of the participants did not know the answer, 18% mentioned they needed to target the entire community, 16% of the participants stated that customs and traditional norms restrict their participation, and 7% of the participants said that women participation is weak.